YunoHost-Apps/calibreweb_ynh/doc/DISCLAIMER.md

 * "Magic link feature is not yet available
 * Change to library made outside Calibreweb are not automatically updated in Calibreweb.
 It is required to disconnect and reconnect to see the changes : Do not open a database both in Calibre & Calibreweb!
 * Kobo Sync doesn’t work when Calibreweb is installed on a subdomain.
 This issue is caused by nginx.
 However, it works great when installed on a path e.g. `https://domain.tld/calibreweb`
+* For security reasons, the automagic identification of the user already logged in Yunohost can only happen if the app is not made public.
+If the app is made public, you will have to reauthenticate.

 ### Todo
 - [ ] Update mail settings with yunohost settings